Illinois Post-Adoption Records Access, Illinois Adoption Registry and Medical Information Exchange, and Confidential Intermediary Service

 5) A search program exists for closed Illinois DCFS cases.

 6) Illinois Adoption Act changes for 1 January 2015.
 Beginning 1 January 2015, there will be changes to the Illinois Adoption Act.
-One change will allow the birth parent to obtain the OBC.
+One change allows the birth parent to obtain the OBC.
+Birth parent OBC order form.

 Non-Identifying Information and Orphanage Records — Illinois